hazelcast/hazelcast-docker/README.md

 ### Setting Environment Variables

 You can give environment variables to the Hazelcast member within your Docker command.
-Currently we support the variables  `MIN_HEAP_SIZE` and `MAX_HEAP_SIZE` inside our start script.
+Currently, we support the variables  `MIN_HEAP_SIZE` and `MAX_HEAP_SIZE` inside our start script.
 An example command is as follows:

 ```
 docker run -e MIN_HEAP_SIZE="1g" -ti hazelcast/hazelcast
 ```

-You can also define your environment varibles inside a file as shown in the following example command:
+You can also define your environment variables inside a file as shown in the following example command:

 ```
 docker run --env-file <file-path> -ti hazelcast/hazelcast